popey/popey.com-blog/content/post/2024/08/text-editors-with-grammar-tools.md

 Bonus points if you have a suggestion where one of the selling points *isn't* "AI"§.

-Perhaps isn't a great plain text editor that fulfills all my requirements.
+Perhaps there isn't a great plain text editor that fulfills all my requirements.
 I'm open to hearing suggestions from readers of this [blog](https://popey.com/) or the [newsletter](https://newsletter.popey.com/).
 My contact details are here [somewhere](https://popey.me/).

 ----